Staff Attorney, Pro Bono Programs

 - Prior experience representing clients in any of the following areas: criminal record expungement, VA service-connected disability, or Social Security disability;

 - Previous experience in program development and supervising volunteers;

 - Experience with a large case load (50+);

 - Experience with database entry and reporting; and

 Salary and Benefits

-Send a cover letter, resume, and the names and contact information of three references to firstname.lastname@example.org (please specify Pro Bono Programs Staff Attorney in the subject line).
+Apply by sending a cover letter, resume, writing sample, and the names and contact information of three professional references (one of which must be a supervisor that supervised your legal work as an attorney) to firstname.lastname@example.org (please specify Pro Bono Programs Staff Attorney in the subject line).
+References will be contacted following final interviews.
 We are looking for thoughtful, personalized cover letters that demonstrate the applicant’s qualifications, work style and interest in being part of a team working to eliminate homelessness in Maryland.
 We are looking for applicants who have a comprehensive understanding of oppression, and structural racism, including how structural racism perpetuates barriers to housing and income.
+HPRP invites all applicants to include in their cover letters an optional statement about how your unique background and/or experiences might contribute to the diversity, cultural vitality, and perspective of our staff and legal services practice.
 Resume reviews begin immediately and applications will be accepted until position is filled.